Gehn/Salt-Datacenter-Config/README.md

 # Mature features:
 ###################

--Push authorized keys via configurations.pillar_auth_keys.sls -Expire authorized keys via configurations.pillar_expire_keys.sls -Maintain original->*.aside and symlinks via configurations.pillar_aside_and_symlink.sls -Install and maintain all services in services.*
+- Push authorized keys via configurations.pillar_auth_keys.sls
+- Expire authorized keys via configurations.pillar_expire_keys.sls
+- Maintain original->*.aside and symlinks via configurations.pillar_aside_and_symlink.sls
+- Install and maintain all services in services.*
--Install and maintain all tools in tools.*
+- Install and maintain all tools in tools.*
--Ensure/change root password via users.root and users.rootpasswd (the former steamrolls the full user) -Maintain domain settings in network/yp.conf via configurations.pillar_domain_authconfig.sls Override chain: pillar defaults, machine groups, machine specific.
+- Ensure/change root password via users.root and users.rootpasswd (the former steamrolls the full user)
+- Maintain domain settings in network/yp.conf via configurations.pillar_domain_authconfig.sls
+ Override chain: pillar defaults, machine groups, machine specific.
  (NOTE: used to use pillar_domain.sls, authconfig more robust. use None in pillar for domain/server to prevent.)
--Install packages, looking first for a state in packages/, and if not, taking it as a literal package name does this derived from pillar fields, via packages.pillar_packages Typical machine override chain.
+- Install packages, looking first for a state in packages/, and if not, taking it as a literal package name does this derived from pillar fields, via packages.pillar_packages Typical machine override chain.
--Install repositories, using the pillar repositories field, via packages.pillar_repositories Typical machine override chain.
+- Install repositories, using the pillar repositories field, via packages.pillar_repositories Typical machine override chain.
--Ensure existence of NFS mounts via configurations.pillar_network_mounts.sls Same machine pillar overrides.
+- Ensure existence of NFS mounts via configurations.pillar_network_mounts.sls Same machine pillar overrides.
--sync cups printer files via the cups_printers field via services.pillar_cups_printers Typical pillar accumulation/override chain.
+- sync cups printer files via the cups_printers field via services.pillar_cups_printers Typical pillar accumulation/override chain.

-#FIXME: always be suspicious of top.sls.
+FIXME: always be suspicious of top.sls.
 It does way to much for its own good.
 The following relies on top.sls via a highstate push. (see Tips section for Test)

--Apply states automatically matching a given host's name. <name>.sls would automatically get applied to <name>
+- Apply states automatically matching a given host's name. <name>.sls would automatically get applied to <name>
--Apply states automatically matching the roles entry in a given host's grains.
+- Apply states automatically matching the roles entry in a given host's grains.
--Apply states automatically matching the roles entry in the machine entry in pillar -Apply states automatically based on IP configuration/OS/anything else. (this is more raw salt territory.)
+- Apply states automatically matching the roles entry in the machine entry in pillar
+- Apply states automatically based on IP configuration/OS/anything else. (this is more raw salt territory.)
 - (as part of services.salt-minion) Automatically push grain files matching <hostname>.grain or <role>.grain